 Place the ball of your right foot on the ball about 6-10 inches in front of you while balancing on your left foot.
 Inhale as you press your right foot into the ball, rolling from your medial arch (inner arch) to the front of your heel.
 Apply as much pressure as you can, to the point where you feel that hurts-so-good sensation.

 Repeat three sets of eight rolls on each side.
 The ball should be placed under the inner edge of the arch of the foot on each side.

 Benefit: Helps activate and restore tone and connection in the feet.
-This also helps you connect to the median line of the body, which will make you feel more centered and stable.
+This also helps you connect to the median line of the body.

 3. Lateral Lunge